heureka/terraform-kubernetes-google-slo-generator/README.md

 # terraform-kubernetes-google-slo-generator

-An extremely opinionated module, that deploys Google's [SLO generator][slo-generator] into GKE.
+An extremely opinionated module, that deploys [omni-slo-generator][omni-slo-gnerator] based on Google's [SLO generator][slo-generator] into GKE.

 ## Assumptions made

-* Prometheus backend is a cortex cluster (without multi tenancy)
+* Prometheus backend is a mimir cluster
-  * Cortex is running in monitoring namespace and has a nginx pod `cortex-nginx` for proxying (as cortex helm chart does it)
+  * Mimir is running in monitoring namespace and has a nginx pod `mimir-nginx` for proxying (as mimir helm chart does it)
   * This can be overridden variable `prometheus-backend-url`
-* Exporter is a pushgateway deployed by this module (might change if [this][expose self pr] gets merged)
 * You want to keep the default policies as shown in slo-exporter's examples (1h, 12h, 7d, 28d)
 * You are using ingress nginx controller (this is configurable)
 * GKE cluster has [workload identity][workload identity] enabled